JubairSenseiDev/t-ban/README.md

 ```bash
 banner --reset
 ```
-Alternatively, you can run `./setup.sh` again to access the interactive update menu.
+Alternatively, you can run the installation command again to access the interactive update menu.

 ## 📦 Requirements
 * `python` 3.x